kesompochy/naras.js/README.md

     import * as NARAS from 'naras.js';

-    //The app creates an WebAudioAPI and a sound loader const app = new NARAS.App();
+    //The app creates an WebAudioAPI Context and a sound loader const app = new NARAS.App();

     //register sound resources with ID